liuyxpp/XDSY118019/slides/week8.md

 $ git log --oneline
 ```

-- Checkout a specific commit: in a state of "detached HEAD", use it carefully.
+- Checkout a specific commit: in a state of "detached HEAD", be careful!

 ```bash
 $ git checkout 8eb8716